String Researcher Award

 The 2019 award honors long-term achievement in research.
 Nominees should have a record of sustained engagement (at least 10 years) in the following research activities: publication in juried research journals, research presentations at professional meetings, professional service in string research, and support (mentoring, collaboration, supervision) of other string researchers.
-The award will be presented at the ASTA 2019 National Conference in Albuquerque, New Mexico.
+The award was presented at the 2019 ASTA National Conference in Albuquerque, New Mexico.

 Nominations for the 2019 award are now closed.
 For details on nominations for the 2020 award, check back in September 2019.